ARMmbed/mbed-os-5-docs/docs/reference/contributing/tools/exporter.md

 class My_Makefile(Exporter):
 ```

-We must define the name, toolchain and target compatibility list.
+Define the name, toolchain and target compatibility list.
 Class-level **static** variables contain these.

-We will name our exporter `my_makefile`:
+Name the exporter `my_makefile`:

 ```python
 NAME = 'my_makefile'
 ```

-This exporter will compile with the `GCC_ARM` toolchain:
+This exporter compiles with the `GCC_ARM` toolchain:

 ```python
 TOOLCHAIN = 'GCC_ARM'
 ```

 All targets the IDE supports are a subset of those `TARGET_MAP` contain.
-We need to import this map like this:
+Import this map like this:

 ```python
 from tools.targets import TARGET_MAP
 ```

-We can say the targets supported will be the subset of Mbed targets that support `GCC_ARM`:
+You can say the targets supported will be the subset of Mbed targets that support `GCC_ARM`:

 ```python
 @classmethod